atilaneves/unit-threaded/README.md

 read the filesystem at compile-time, there is no way to automatically add all tests in a package.
-To mitigate this and avoid having to manually write the name of all the modules containing tests, a utility called [`dtest`](utils/dtest.d) can be used to generate a source file automatically.
+To mitigate this and avoid having to manually write the name of all the modules containing tests, a utility called [`dtest`](https://github.com/atilaneves/dtest) can be used to generate a source file automatically.
 Simply pass in the desired directories to scan as command-line arguments.
-It automatically generates a file, executes it with rdmd, and print the result.
+It automatically generates a file, executes it with rdmd, and prints the result.
 Use the -h option to get help on the command.
-To try it out, run `rdmd utils/dtest.d -t tests/pass` to run the passing tests, `rdmd utils/dtest.d -t tests/fail` to run the failing tests, or simply `rdmd utils/dtest.d` to run all of them.
-More information can be found [here](utils/dtest.md).
-I suggest compiling it and running it with an alias that calls it with `-u` set to the correct directory for maximum ease of use.
+To try it out, run `dtest -t tests/pass` to run the passing tests, `dtest -t tests/fail` to run the failing tests, or simply `dtest` to run all of them.

 There is support for debug prints in the tests with the `-d` switch.
 This is only supported in single-threaded mode (`-s`).
 Setting `-d`